iotoi-project/devguide/GoogleAssistant/DragonBoard410c/README.md

   * ### [Introduction to the Google Assistant Libaray](https://developers.google.com/assistant/sdk/guides/library/python/?hl=ko)

     * #### Configure and Test the Audio
       Verify that recording and playback work.
-You can do this in the system sound settings or from the command line:
+You can do this in the system sound settings or from the command line.

       1. Play a test sound \(this will be a person speaking\).
 Press Ctrl+C when done.
 If you don't hear anything when you run this, check your speaker connection.
          ```